 The baby is not in the usual position

-Prior to the beginning of labor, taking measurements of the mother’s pelvis and the baby’s size can alert the doctor to a possibility of shoulder dystocia and may indicate the need for a Caesarian delivery.
-If the problem has not been anticipated and a vaginal delivery has progressed to the delivery of the baby’s head, a skilled practitioner will be familiar with several different maneuvers that can bring about a healthy delivery.
+Prior to the beginning of labor, taking measurements of the mother’s pelvis and the baby’s size can alert the doctor to the possibility of shoulder dystocia and may indicate the need for a Caesarian delivery.
+If the problem has not been anticipated and vaginal delivery has progressed to the delivery of the baby’s head, a skilled practitioner and their staff must be familiar with several different maneuvers that can bring about a healthy delivery.

-Time is of the essence in a delivery with shoulder dystocia, and the physician or midwife must act quickly and deliver the baby in six minutes or less, or the baby could suffer lack of oxygen or damage to the central nervous system.
+Time is of the essence in a delivery with shoulder dystocia, and the physician or midwife must act quickly and deliver the baby in six minutes or less, or the baby could suffer a lack of oxygen leading to damage to the central nervous system.

 If the doctor or midwife panics and uses excessive and inappropriate force to try to pull the baby out, injury is likely.